jjnether/obsidian_backup/_Misc/Beyond Skyrim/Imp Notes.md

 		- For our quest, we have to add the script (scripts tab, auto-fill)
 		- Then in a fragment, we can do: `(GetOwningQuest() as BSKDefaultSetStageAfterDelay).SetStageAfterGameTimeDelay(55,72)`
 			- “Treat this quest (`GetOwningQuest()`) as if it’s running a script named `BSKDefaultSetStageAfterDelay`.”

+Questions:
+- Distance between player and enemies for scene condition?
+- Default package for actors to move to certain point?
+- Default script to use a trigger box to activate a scene?
+Or to set stage for quest?
+- For unique actors, easiest way to populate all the fields (faction, AI package, inventory, etc) or do you just have to manually each time?
+- How to do persuade dialogue?
+(What is the amulet, and what is the script fragment for?)